 Chris Mallon is a partner at Skadden, Arps, Slate, Meagher & Flom (UK) LLP.
 He leads and has played a leading role in growing the firm’s corporate restructuring practice in Europe.
 He works closely with the London finance, corporate M&A and private equity teams, and the US corporate restructuring group.

-His restructuring and insolvency credentials span cross-border reorganisations involving a number of jurisdictions, including England, the United States, Ireland, India, Russia, the Cayman Islands, Bermuda, Poland, Germany, Holland, Italy and Luxembourg.
-His clients have included Enron, Global Crossing, WorldCom, Loral, Telewest, Parmalat, Eurotunnel, Gate Gourmet, Crédit Agricole CIB, British Vita, Tele Columbus, Nike, MF Global and TORM.
+Mr Mallon’s restructuring and insolvency credentials span cross-border reorganisations involving a number of jurisdictions, including England, the US, Ireland, India, Russia, the Cayman Islands, Bermuda, Poland, Germany, Holland, Italy and Luxembourg.
+His clients have included Enron, Global Crossing, WorldCom, Loral, Telewest, Parmalat, Eurotunnel, Gate Gourmet, British Vita, the Tele Columbus Group, TORM A/S and Excel Maritime Carriers.

 Mr Mallon writes and speaks frequently on insolvency and restructuring.
 After graduating from the University of Western Australia, he was admitted as a barrister and solicitor of the Supreme Court of Western Australia in 1982 and as a solicitor in England in 1987.